openmindculture/bookstack-reading-list-app/README.md

 See the [Software Architecture Research and Decisions section](#software-architecture-research-and-decisions) for more information.

+Importing:

+- we can omit .jsx and .tsx file suffixes when importing React into Astro components.
+- we must add .astro explicitly when importing Astro code.

 #### Accessibility, Usability, Workflow Guidelines

 The web app must be accessible, responsive, robust, maintainable, eco-friendly and load quickly.